cnerg/ETI.data_manual/MINOS.md

 # Introduction

-This venture under NNSA Nonproliferation Research and Development (NA-22) is focused at Oak Ridge National Laboratory (ORNL).
-It is dedicated towards characterizing signatures from the High Flux Isotope Reactor (HFIR).
-To facilitate this study, MINOS acts as a compendium of datasets collected in various forms and at various locations.
+This venture under NNSA Nonproliferation Research and Development (NA-22) is focused on characterizing operations at DOE nuclear reactor and irradiated material processing testbeds through the use of data analytics on disparate data sets.
+To facilitate this study, the project has gathered sensor and ground truth data at the  Oak Ridge National Laboratory (ORNL) Hight Flux Isotope Reactor (HFIR) and collocated Radiochemical Engineering Development Center (REDC).
 This section does not serve as an overview of the MINOS venture and its research efforts.
 Instead, this section will highlight examples of data that is collected as part of MINOS.
 For those interested in this data (perhaps for use in modelling and simulations), details will be presented on how to request access to this data and points of contact for collaboration with MINOS.

 ### Examples of Available MINOS Data